 These elements are often used by seasoned improvisers and accompanists.
-It creates nice textures, especially at slower tempos.
-It is possible to use passing diminished in other spots (e.g. Check out bar 2).
+They are particularly useful for creating nice textures, especially at slower tempos.

 The last 4 bars are pretty straight forward as the "juice" is really happening in bars 1 through 8:

-- Right away, harmony goes to VIm (the relative minor key) in bar 3
+- Right away, the harmony goes to VIm (the relative minor key) in bar 3

-- Then a series of II-V cells that do not resolve in some sort of side-slipping fashion in bars 6-7-8.
+- Then, we have a series of II-V cells that do not resolve but descend chromatically.

-- The end is a good old II-V-I (+ turnaround) to settle back the harmony and go back to the top again.
+- Lastly, the end is a good old II-V-I + turnaround to settle the harmony and go back to the top again.

-I hope those 5 jazz guitar blues progressions helped you.
-Feel free to come back here and re-read the theory, it will make more sense after a few weeks. ;-)
+I hope you've found these 5 jazz blues progressions helpful.
+Feel free to come back as often as you need and re-read the theory.
+Trust me, it will make more sense after a few weeks. ;)

 Up Next!
 More Interesting Jazz Guitar Materials for You: